soz-live/soz-live.github.io/users/docs/intro.md

 ## Introduction

-For users, **SOZ-LIVE** provides additional CAD functionality in the areas of:
+For users, **SOZ-LIVE** provides parametric CAD functionality in the areas of:

-- 3D Drafting of
+- 3D Drafting
   - Points
   - Planes
   - Curves